 Not so long ago, earning in dollars and working directly for a foreign company was uncommon.
-Today, at least in the technology sector, it is something that has gained popularity.
-Here's what it's like to earn in dollars and spend in pesos.
+Today, at least in the technology sector, it is something that has gained a lot of popularity.
+Here's what it's like to earn in dollars and spend in pesos - or a weaker currency.

-In this article I share my personal experience and some advice for those who are contemplating accepting an offer to earn in dollars.
+In this article I share important information and my personal experience with some practical advice for those who are contemplating accepting an offer to earn in dollars.
 And I clarify:

 - applies if you earn in dollars or a currency stronger than that of your country.

 - applies if you spend in pesos or a currency less strong than your income.

 - a foreign company, in this article, refers to a company or corporation that does not have a legal presence in your country.